fdavenport/GRL2021/README.md

 Davenport, F. V. & Diffenbaugh, N. S. (2021).
 Using machine learning to analyze physical causes of climate change: a case study of U.S. Midwest extreme precipitation. *Geophysical Research Letters*, 48, e2021GL093787, https://doi.org/10.1029/2021GL093787

-If you find meaningful errors in the code of have questions, please contact Frances Davenport at fvdav@stanford.edu
+If you find meaningful errors in the code or have questions, please contact Frances Davenport

 ## Organization of repository
 * **input_data**: input data used for analysis (not all raw data is included due to size; see details below)